Random Locations of Periodic Stationary Processes: Distributions of intrinsic location functionals

 and $k$ is chosen such that

-Seeing that $f$ is a periodic function with period $1$ and $A\neq \emptyset$, there must exist some points $x\in A$ and $y\in B$ such that $x-y\leq T$, which contradicts the result we derived before.
-Therefore, we conclude that there does not exist a non-degenerate interval $[u,T-v]$ such that $f(t)=0$ for all $t\in [u,T-v]$, if the condition in the first part property 3 holds.
+However, since $g$ is a periodic function with period $1$ and $A\neq \emptyset$, this means that there must exist some points $x\in A$ and $y\in B$ such that $x-y\leq T$, which contradicts the result we derived before.
+Therefore, we conclude that there does not exist a non-degenerate interval $[u,T-v]$ such that $f(t)=0$ for all $t\in [u,T-v]$, if the condition in the first part of property 3 holds.